Food Waste: Hong Kong

 Feeding Hong Kong is the city’s sole accredited member of the Global FoodBanking Network (GFN), an international organization dedicated to creating and strengthening food banks around the world.

-With a warehouse and fleet that are equipped with facilities to handle fresh, frozen and shelf-stable goods in bulk, Feeding Hong Kong works with food companies to redistribute their surplus stock, which is still good enough to eat but has lost its commercial value, to local charities.
+With a warehouse and fleet that are equipped with facilities to handle fresh, frozen, and shelf-stable goods in bulk, Feeding Hong Kong works with food companies to redistribute their surplus stock, which is still good enough to eat but has lost its commercial value, to local charities.
 Among its food donation partners are Wellcome, PizzaExpress, Cathay Pacific, and Pret A Manger.

 Hong Kong’s hospitality industry could and should take the lead in food waste reduction.
-Learn more about how the hospitality industry specifically can help take strides in minimizing food waste with our blog post tomorrow.
+Learn more about how the hospitality industry specifically can help make strides in minimizing food waste with our blog post tomorrow.